SenseNet/sn-webpages/README.md

 [![NuGet](https://img.shields.io/nuget/v/SenseNet.WebPages.Install.svg)](https://www.nuget.org/packages/SenseNet.WebPages.Install)

 #### Dll-only package
-If you have **multiple projects** in Visual Studio, you have to install the package above only once of course.
+If you have **multiple projects** in Visual Studio, you have to install the package above only once.
 If you need to reference **sensenet ECM** libraries in multiple projects, please use this dll-only NuGet package instead:

 [![NuGet](https://img.shields.io/nuget/v/SenseNet.WebPages.svg)](https://www.nuget.org/packages/SenseNet.WebPages)